VictoriaMetrics/VictoriaMetrics/README.md

      Path to file with TLS key if -tls is set.
 The provided key file is automatically re-read every second, so it can be dynamically updated
   -version
      Show VictoriaMetrics version
+  -vmalert.proxyURL string
+     Optional URL for proxying alerting API requests from Grafana.
+For example, if -vmalert.proxyURL is set to http://vmalert:8880 , then requests to /api/v1/rules are proxied to http://vmalert:8880/api/v1/rules
 ```

 ### List of command-line flags for vmstorage